edykim/edykim.com/content/en/posts/_archives/2017-01-01-add-keyboard-shortcut-for-disabling-trackpad-in-lubuntu.md

 autocmd InsertLeave * silent! execute "!~/toggle-touchpad.sh > /dev/null 2>&1" | redraw!
 ```

 This event triggered when Vim change to Insert mode.
-I realised that the insert
+I realized that the insert
-mode is the good solution because I couldn't use my mouse when I did Alt-Tab
+mode is a good solution because I couldn't use my mouse when I did Alt-Tab
 action during the edit.
 Therefore, I added another hotkey for this script.
 I
 updated this code into `openbox_config > Keyboard` in
 `~/.config/openbox/lubuntu-rc.xml` file.
 You can change if you want to use other